 - To get a totally decadent crab cake egg roll, you are better off using a blend of crab cake and crab dip.

 - While I don’t generally use lump crab in my dip, I would suggest it for an egg roll.
 Or a special blend like backfin and lump.

 - Freezing is essential.
-If you fry before freezing, you run a really real risk of losing precious cheese or crab.
+If you fry before freezing, you run a really high risk of losing precious cheese or crab.
 No one wants that.

-- Dipping sauce is not necessary, but totally delicious and worth the few extra minutes it takes to whip it up.
+- The dipping sauce is not necessary, but totally delicious and worth the few extra minutes it takes to whip it up.